 This just scratches the surface of a few economic theories.
 Brilliant human minds have come up with widely varied and contradictory theories.

-While economists have searched long and hard for answers, it seems no one considered what the Bible says about economic prosperity.
-This often-overlooked source of wisdom provides a very clear reason for economic prosperity or decline.
+While economists have searched long and hard for answers, it seems few have considered what the Bible says about economic prosperity.
+This often-overlooked source of wisdom provides a very clear reason for economic prosperity or crisis.

 Earlier, God had told the ancient Israelites that if they would obey Him, they would receive great economic blessings (Deuteronomy 28:1-13).
 These included productive crops and herds (verse 4) and rain “in its season” (verse 12).